arefeen-git/web_scrapper/README.md

 12. **Company List:**

+ After hitting the "Scrap and store" button, monitor the messages in terminal where you ran the worker/consumer.
  After scraping, view the list of companies.
 You can edit and delete (soft) entries as needed.

 If you encounter any issues or need assistance, contact me at [samsull.arefeen@gmail.com].